Steps to Successfully Completing a Pesticide Certification Exam

 Preparing for the Exam

-- Every person must pass the Core Exam (Category A) and at least one additional category exam.
+- Every person must pass the Core Exam (Category A) and at least one additional exam category.
+Aerial applicators must pass the Core Exam (Category A), Aerial (Category B) and at least one other category.
 Study Materials for the exams may be ordered from University of Minnesota Bookstores Extension Publications online or call 612-301-3989.

-- Complete the application form including the name, address (physical and mailing address, if different) and phone number of your employer.
+- Pay application fees, these fees and surcharges are non-transferable and nonrefundable.
+MDA strongly encourages new applicators to apply online prior to the testing appointment.
+Otherwise complete the application form including the name, address (physical and mailing address, if different) and phone number of your employer.
 Provide your social security number.
 Certify that the financial requirements are met.
-Apply and pay online or print and bring the completed application and payment to the testing location.
+Bring the complete application and payment to the testing location.
+If you were licensed in the previous calendar year and are required to retest, you will need to bring the renewal form with payment or payment receipt to your testing appointment.